Indian Ocean Drive

 Some of the immediate short-term responses actioned include:

-- Reduction of speed limit from 110 km/h to 100 km/h, effective as of 9 November 2017.
-This recommendation was informed by a ‘real world’ speed assessment undertaken as part of the review, coupled with speed data, infringements from Western Australia Police Force and public feedback.
+- Reduction of speed limit from 110 km/h to 100 km/h.
+The recommendation was informed by a ‘real world’ speed assessment undertaken as part of the review, coupled with speed data, infringements from Western Australia Police Force and public feedback.
 Based on this data, the current median operating speed on this stretch of road was found to vary from 99-to-103km/h.

 - As a result, the report “determined that reducing the speed limit until other infrastructure enhancements could be implemented would improve public safety”